tsolomko/SWCompression/README.md

 decompression was already performed, so we can still provide the result of decompression to the caller.
 It is intended to fix this problem, but solution requires backwards-incompatible API changes so it is delayed until 4.0 release.

+- GNU-specific extensions to TAR format (such as 'L' file type aka LongLink) are not fully supported.
+Currently, they are returned as usual files with `typeUnknown` file type, instead of being used as source of information about following entries.

 Future plans
 -------------
 - Better Deflate compression.